Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/core-text/loading-saving-files.md

 The [ITextDocument](xref:ActiproSoftware.Text.ITextDocument).[FileName](xref:ActiproSoftware.Text.ITextDocument.FileName) property can be used to store the file name (full path) of the file that has been loaded into the document.
 The [LoadFile](xref:ActiproSoftware.Text.ITextDocument.LoadFile*) method overloads that read a file automatically set this property.

-When the [FileName](xref:ActiproSoftware.Text.ITextDocument.FileName) property value is changed, the [FileNameChanged](xref:ActiproSoftware.Text.ITextDocument.FileNameChanged) event fires.
+When the [FileName](xref:ActiproSoftware.Text.ITextDocument.FileName) property value is changed, the [FileNameChanged](xref:ActiproSoftware.Text.ITextDocument.FileNameChanged) event is raised.